paulmedynski/uglify-es-brunch/README.md

 }
 ```

-You may specify any options that are accepted by uglify-es as described
+You may specify any options that are accepted by `uglify-es` as described
 in the API Reference section [here](https://www.npmjs.com/package/uglify-es).
 This plugin doesn't parse or normalize any options - they are passed as-is to
-uglify-es.
+`uglify-es`.
 The options are held by reference, so they may be modified by
-uglify-es, for example the nameCache option.
+`uglify-es`, for example the `nameCache` option.

 Sample config: